I decided to make a new Boat, a Puddle Duck Racer

 A simple hull can be made from 2 sheets of plywood, titebond II glue, and latex house paint.
 It only took me 10 hours to make the basic hull on my boat.
 The sail can be made from polytarp, or borrowed from another sailboat.
 You could literally make a complete boat for $100 or less using materials that came from your local Home Depot.
 Or, there are many different ways and configurations you could use to build your hull."

-So far there are over 900 hulls registered as of 2014.
+So far there are well over 1000 hulls registered as of 2017.
 (You can get a hull number once you have gone 3-D).
-My Boat Hull Number is: #457
+My Boat Hull Number is: #457.
+Here is a link to the registry page for international Puddle Ducks

 WHY build a Puddle Duck Racer?